 The mild intervention licensure option will prepare you to teach P-12 learners with milder forms of disabilities (like learning disabilities).
 You’ll study theory, research and best practices as you work toward either an initial teaching license or additional teaching license.

-- EDPS 59100 – Special Topics In Education (Intervention Strategies II: Mild Intervention)
+- EDPS 59100 – Special Topics In Education (Methods of Teaching Children with Mild Needs) (3)

 - Interactive, online course delivery